Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 They have gentle and not too hasty wing beats as they fly up in the sky.
 And seeing them fly is very adorable.

-Hyacinth Macaw can fly to a far place.
+Hyacinth Macaw can fly to a far places.
 They can go very high in the sky to the point that they can barely be seen.

 The most breathtaking thing about the flight of the Hyacinth Macaw bird is that they flock together, and they don’t fly alone.